PeterStegnar/B2C-NativeClient-Xamarin/README.md

-# Cross Platform Xamarin.Forms 2.1 ToDoList client with Azure AD B2C authentication
+# Cross Platform Xamarin.Forms 2.0 ToDoList client with Azure AD B2C authentication

 WORK IN PROGRESS...

+Status 2016-04-09: sign in running with Droid + all Windows